Free energy and equilibrium states for families of interval maps: Proof of Theorem

 and

 so $S_{k,n}^X + S_{k,n}^\delta = S_{k,n}.$

 Given $\beta >0$, for $k \geq 1$, let $n(k) \geq 2$ be the minimal $n$ such that $S_{k,n}^\delta > \beta S_0$.
 For large $k$,

 by Lemma~\ref{lem:taubnd}.
 Now~\eqref{eqn:qlong} and the first three statements of Lemma~\ref{lem:ekn} together imply that $n(k)$ exists and $S_{k,n(k)}^\delta \approx \beta S_0.$ In particular, Henceforth, we fix the sequence $n_k := n(k)$.
 We can drop the $n$-dependence from the notation in the terms considered, and write $S_k$ for $S_{k,n}$, etc. We denote the parameter $a(k,n_k)$ by $a_k$.
+As $k \to \infty$, $S_k^X$ converges to $S_0.$ This follows from convergence of the Lipschitz densities $\rho_k$ (Fact~\ref{fact:rho}), convergence of the maps $\Psi_k$ and the exponential tail estimate for the inducing times $\tau_k$ (Lemma~\ref{lem:exprj}, as $\tau_k(x) = j$ on $R_j \cap X$).